Government Center Human Services Building

 The Workforce Innovation and Opportunity Act (WIOA) program is for adults who are low-income.
 It is designed to serve the "universal client" with priority given to certain target groups.
 A person must be screened for eligibility before receiving any training funding.
 For more information call 952-361-1711.

-Applications are now available for the 2019 Carver County Summer Youth Employment Program!
+Applications are closed for the 2019 Carver County Summer Youth Employment Program for In-School Youth.

 (Defined as someone age 16-24 that is not enrolled in any school: has either graduated or received their GED, or has dropped out of school—has not attended in the last available academic quarter.
 The youth must live in Carver County, and they must also meet other eligibility criteria.)